Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 The main difference between a trajectory and a history is that a trajectory contains all information about the environment, while a history contains only the information gathered by a specific agent.
 An analogy is an escape room: the history is what the player recalls from past actions and observations, while the trajectory is what the game master (who knows all the secret information that the player does not know) sees of the player's actions in the escape room.

 === Policy
 A policy can be seen as the decision-making rule of the agent, where for any given state it has a mapping to a set of probabilities over the possible actions.
-The policy is often represented as:
+The policy is represented as:
 $ pi_theta : S -> Delta_A $
 where $pi$ is the policy, $theta$ is the parameter of the policy, $S$ is the state space, and $Delta_A$ is the set of probability distributions over the action space $A$. thus maze solving agent that follows a policy $pi$ (e.g. always taking same turn) with $theta$ (e.g. prefer left ) will be aswering "LEFT" to the question "What is the next action to take in state $s$?"